System Design Space

 • Container impact: More I/O and CPU overhead for container nodes inside VMs.

-• Typical scenario: Legacy and mixed-OS environments.
+• Typical scenario: Compatibility-driven and mixed-OS environments.

 Paravirtualization